-Contaminant or Group of Contaminants Public Notice Tier Bioaccumlative
+Contaminant or Group of Contaminants Public Notice Tier Bioaccumulative

-Bromomethane Tier 2 No

-DCPA acid metabolites Tier 2 No

-Dichlorodifluoro methane Tier 2 No

-Trichlorofluoro methane Tier 2 No

-Naphthalene Tier 2 No

-1, 2, 3- Trichloropropane Tier 2 No

 PFOA Tier 2 Yes

 PFOS Tier 2 Yes

 PFHxS Tier 2 Yes

 PFNA Tier 2 Yes

 PFBS Tier 2 Yes

-(a) The purveyor shall complete public notification for an initial exceedance of a Tier 1 designated SAL within twenty-four hours of confirmation, and for every subsequent quarter in which analytical results exceed a SAL. (b) (i) The purveyor shall complete public notification for an initial exceedance of a Tier 2 designated SAL within thirty days of exceeding the RAA, and annually thereafter in any year in which the RAA exceeds the SAL, except as noted in (b) (ii) of this subsection, or as directed by the department.
+- (a) The purveyor shall complete public notice for an initial exceedance of a Tier 1 designated SAL within twenty-four hours of confirmation, and for every subsequent quarter in which analytical results exceed a SAL. - (b) The purveyor shall complete public notification for an initial exceedance of a Tier 2 designated SAL as soon as practical, but no less than within thirty days of exceeding the SAL per Table 9 in WAC 246-290-315, and every three months thereafter as long as the results continue to exceed the SAL per Table 9 in WAC 246-290-315, or as directed by the department. - (3) The department may require public notice for other unregulated contaminants that are reported per requirements in WAC 246-390-075.